shimaore/well-groomed-feast/src/User.coffee.md

         if attempts <= 0
           return @ctx.error()

+* doc.voicemail_settings Document found in the user database.
+Contains parameters for that user's voicemail box.

         vm_settings = yield @voicemail_settings()

         authenticated = false

 If the user requested not to be queried for a PIN, we authenticate using the endpoint.

+* doc.voicemail_settings.ask_pin If false, bypass authentication by PIN and validate access using the endpoint.

         if vm_settings.ask_pin is false